-The following start-up procedure should be considered as our initial recommendation as to how to start-up the desuperheater.
+The following start-up procedure should be considered as our initial recommendation as to how to start-up the Desuperheater.
 It must be reviewed by the end user, preferably within a HAZOP, to determine whether it is consistent with the operating philosophy of the rest of the plant.
 The sequence of steps can be revised if necessary.
 However, the approach of ensuring the cooling water is made available to the desuperheater before admitting steam must be followed.

 - 1. Activate the control system.
 The temperature control valve in the cooling water inlet line should close. - 2.
 Open the cooling water isolation valve. - 3.
-Open the steam isolation valve downstream of the SAD.
-This may cause the desuperheater to pressurise, depending on the condition of the downstream system. - 4.
-Open the atomising steam isolation valve.
-This will admit atomising steam into the SAD.
-The cooling water control valve may begin to open. - 5.
+Open the steam isolation valve downstream the desuperheater.
+This may cause the Desuperheater to pressurise, depending on the condition of the downstream system. - 4.
 Very slowly open the upstream steam isolation valve to admit superheated steam to the desuperheater.
 Steam will begin to flow through the desuperheater.
-The PRV (if fitted) will begin to modulate to control the downstream pressure and the cooling water control valve will begin to open or (if already open) open further. - 6.
+The PRV (if fitted) will begin to modulate to control the downstream pressure and the cooling water control valve will begin to open. - 5.
 At this point the desuperheater is fully operational.
 Operational checks should be made to ensure:- - · The cooling water valve is modulating correctly. - The PRV (if fitted) is modulating correctly. - The control valves are neither fully open nor nearly shut.
-(This would indicate incorrect sizing of these items). - The desired desuperheated temperature is being met. - The pressures of all streams around the desuperheater are correct. - All other ancillary items related to the desuperheater operation are functioning satisfactorily.
+(This would indicate incorrect sizing of these items). - The pressures of all streams around the desuperheater are correct. - · The desired desuperheated temperature is being met. - All other ancillary items related to the desuperheater operation are functioning satisfactorily.